-- In Program mode, preset faders go into the programmer and take over the output, but in Run mode they do not. - Run mode provides quick access to different Key Profiles. - Run mode provides a tap tempo button.
+- In Program mode, preset faders go into the programmer and take over the output, but in Run mode they do not. - Run mode provides quick access to different Key Profiles.

+Run mode provides a tap tempo button.

-10.1.4 Master faders
+10.1.4 Grand Master fader